THE NECK PULL

 THE PRE-NECK PULL

-Now extend your neck as much as you can, still looking straight ahead.
-You can pretend someone is pulling your head straight upward if standing up or sitting, or pulling your head back, away from the body, if you are lying down.
+Now take a deep breath in.
+While holding your breath, extend your neck away from your body as much as you can, still looking straight ahead.
+You can pretend someone is standing behind you and is pulling your head straight back, away from the body.

 Extending your neck this way will lessen the normal curve of the neck.
 In other words, the neck will straighten somewhat and become longer.